-There may be occasions when the Trust is asked to provide letters, reports, questionnaires or statements about a patient from a clinical perspective from someone involved with the patient's care.
+There may be occasions when the Trust is asked to provide letters, reports, forms (such as Personal Independence Payment (PIP) forms), questionnaires (such as the National Confidential Inquiry into Suicide and Safety in Mental Health (NCISH)) or statements about a patient from a clinical perspective from someone involved with the patient's care.

-These requests may come from solicitors or other organisations (for example the Department of Work and Pensions, DVLA, etc.) on behalf of the patient to assist in legal cases or in relation to benefits or claims.
+These requests may come from solicitors or other organisations (for example the Department for Work and Pensions (DWP), DVLA, etc.) on behalf of the patient to assist in legal cases or in relation to benefits or claims.